Rochester, Missouri

 Rochester is an unincorporated community in Andrew County, in the U.S. state of Missouri.
 The community is part of the St. Joseph, MO-KS Metropolitan Statistical Area.

 History

 Rochester was platted in 1848.
 The name is a transfer from Rochester, England.
 A post office called Rochester was established in 1844, and remained in operation until 1935.
+One notable feature was its extensive cheese factory.

 Geography

 Rochester was located just east of the Platte River.